-Under certain specialized circumstances, a student may be granted an approved leave of absence.
+Under certain specialized circumstances, and with approval from the Regional Office of the US Department of Education, a student may be granted an approved leave of absence.
 In order to be granted a leave of absence, a student must follow the following procedures.